Engineering Research Symposium Overview (undergraduate and graduate)

 Graduate students can compete in one of the two research poster competitions.
 CASH PRIZES up to $800 available for top poster presenters in both graduate competitions!

 - Emerging Research Competition Criteria: The Emerging Research competition is intended for Master’s and Ph.D. students who are in the first 2 years of study.

 - Advanced Research Competition Criteria: The Advanced Research Competition is intended for Ph.D. students who are in years 3-5 or entered the Ph.D. program with a Master’s degree.

 Please note, the Richard and Eleanor Towner Prize for Outstanding Ph.D.
 Research is a separate graduate student oral and poster competition.
-Click here for nomination and submission information.
+Click here for nomination and prize information.